ajkluber/simulation/README.md

-# simulation
+# Scripts for starting simulations

-Module for running simulation
+Helper scripts for starting coarse-grain simulations.